unlearning-challenge/unlearning-challenge.github.io/faq.markdown

 ---

-_Q: Will the forget set be randomly selected or will it be for example a specific class?_
+_Q: How is the forget set created ?_

-A: The competition will focus on the setting where the forget set is sampled uniformly at random from the training dataset.
-However, we may also evaluate submissions in different settings as part of our post-competition analyses.
+A: The evaluation datasets are made of photographs of people, where each person has many associated photographs.
+The forget set is created by selecting users uniformly at random, and including all their associated photographs.
+Hence, once a user is selected for deletion, all of their associated images are included in the forget set.
+Because of this, the forget set is _not_ sampled uniformly from the training set.
+This is one key difference with the starting kit, where there's only one image associated with a given object.

 ---